I'm not noticing a smell, is there something wrong with my omega-3?

 Microplastics, or heavy metals

-- Neither of these are capable of producing volatile, fishy smells
+- Neither of these are capable of producing volatile, fishy smells.
+Furthermore, our supplements contain no pollutants, contaminants, microplastics, or heavy metals.

-Why do only some people notice a fishy odour?
+Why do only some people notice a marine-like odour?

 Individual oxidative stress levels³